Frequently Asked Questions

 Aramark defines local food as that which is provided by businesses located within 250 miles of campus.

 How is UNCW Campus Dining addressing Food Insecurity?

 Campus Dining is proud to partner with the university to support a meal donation program, Swipes for Seahawks.
 Learn more about the program here and donate a swipe to support a fellow Seahawk.

 What is UNCW Campus Dining doing to minimize waste?

 A whopping 30-40% of the waste we produce is compostable.
 UNCW Campus Dining is committed to doing our part to Wipe Out Waste.
-Scraps from preparation and leftovers from your meals at Wagoner Dining Hall are diverted from the New Hanover County landfill and turned into nutrient rich compost.
+Scraps from preparation and leftovers from your meals at Wagoner Dining Hall and at The Shore are diverted from the New Hanover County landfill and turned into nutrient rich compost.
 Additionally, scraps from preparation or pre-consumer waste at Dub’s Cafe are turned into a nitrogen rich composting additive utilizing an EcoVim food dehydrator.
-You cal also request composting at your on campus events through the Gold Talon program!
+You can also request composting at your on campus events through the Gold Talon program!
 We hope to expand this organics waste collection to other locations in the future.
 Last year alone, we diverted over 75 tons of organics from our local landfill!

 What are some other ways you can practice sustainability at UNCW?

 What is UNCW Campus Dining doing to reduce single use plastics?